April Uprising of 1876: Outbreak and suppression

-In conformity with the decisions taken at Oborishte, on 20 April 1876 the local rebel committee attacked and surrounded the headquarters of the Ottoman police in Koprivshtitsa commanded by Necip Aga.
-At least two Ottoman police officials were killed and Necip Aga was forced to release arrested Bulgarian rebel suspects.
+In conformity with the decisions taken at Oborishte, the local rebel committee attacked and surrounded the headquarters of the Ottoman police in Koprivshtitsa on 20 April 1876.
+At least two Ottoman police officers were killed, and the commander, Necip Aga, was forced to release arrested rebel suspects.
 Necip Aga and his close officials managed to escape the siege.
-However, due to this incident the Bulgarian rebels had to proclaim the insurrection two weeks in advance of the planned date.
-Within several days, the rebellion spread to the whole Sredna Gora and to a number of towns and villages in the northwestern Rhodopes.
-The insurrection broke out in the other revolutionary districts, as well, though on a much smaller scale.
-The areas of Gabrovo, Tryavna, and Pavlikeni also revolted in force, as well as several villages north and south of Sliven and near Berovo (in the present-day North Macedonia).
+However, due to this incident, the Bulgarian rebels had to proclaim the insurrection two weeks in advance of the planned date.

+Within several days, the rebellion spread to the entire Sredna Gora and to a number of towns and villages in the northwestern Rhodopes.
+The insurrection broke out in the other revolutionary districts, though on a much smaller scale.
+The areas of Gabrovo, Tryavna, and Pavlikeni also revolted in force, along with several villages north and south of Sliven and near Berovo (in present-day North Macedonia).
-According to a contemporary report by Walter Baring, a secretary of the British Embassy to the Ottoman Empire, the Muslim civilian population was not significantly affected.
-This was also substantiated by the reports of Eugene Schuyler and James F. Clarke, according to whom very few peaceful Muslims were killed.

-This has been the subject of dispute among modern historians.
-According to Richard Shannon fewer than 200 Muslims were killed, very few of them non-combatants.
-According to the report written by Schuyler and American journalist Januarius MacGahan, even the Ottoman government did not claim more than 500 Muslims killed, most of them in battle.
-By contrast American historian Justin McCarthy claims that during the revolts over 1,000 Muslims were slaughtered and many more expelled.
-Stanford Shaw claims in History of the Ottoman Empire and Modern Turkey that many more Muslims were killed during the April Uprising than Christians.
-According to Barbara Jelavich the beginning of the April Uprising was accompanied by a massacre of Muslim civilians (without specifying casualties).

 The Ottoman response was immediate and severe.
-They mobilized detachments of regular troops and also irregular bashi-bazouks.
+Irregular bashi-bazouks, sometimes accompanied by army detachments, were swiftly mobilized.
 These forces attacked the first insurgent towns as early as 25 April.
-The Turkish forces massacred civilian populations, the principal places being Panagurishte, Perushtitza, Bratzigovo, and Batak (see Batak massacre).
-By the middle of May, the insurrection was completely suppressed; one of the last sparks of resistance was poet Hristo Botev's attempt to come to the rebels' rescue with a detachment of Bulgarian political émigrés resident in Romania, ending with the unit's rout and Botev's death.
+The Ottomans massacred civilian populations, the principal places being Panagurishte, Perushtitza, Klisura, and Batak (see Batak massacre).
+By the middle of May, the insurrection was completely suppressed.
+One of the last sparks of resistance was poet Hristo Botev's attempt to come to the rebels' rescue with a detachment of Bulgarian political émigrés resident in Romania, which ended with the unit's rout and Botev's death.